parabolic/parabolic.github.io/_posts/2020-09-29-terraform-0-13-and-google-cloud.markdown

 ## **Terraform**

 Terraform, the de facto configuration tool for managing infrastructure nowadays has come a long way since its early release, roughly 5 years ago.
-After many iterations, mostly driven by the vocal supporters, one of terarrorm’s biggest strengths, listening to its community has proven judgmental to its success.
+After many iterations, mostly driven by vocal supporters, one of Terraform’s biggest strengths, listening to its community has proven crucial to its success.

-This blog post, is going to be about how I practically apply [Terraform's 0.13] features into one of the major IaaS providers [Google Cloud].
+This blog post is going to be about how I practically apply [Terraform's 0.13] features into one of the major IaaS providers [Google Cloud].

 ## **The Scenario**

 Having worked with both AWS and GCP, I have found that as usual, there are pros and cons to both cloud providers.

 One slightly simpler thing (perhaps better) than the other cloud providers is the coupling between G Suite and GCP.
-G Suite is acting as a central identity store that we can use in GCP’s Cloud Identity and Access Management (IAM).
+G Suite is acts as a central identity store that we can use in GCP’s Cloud Identity and Access Management (IAM).
 The coupling between the users in a company and its IaaS provider simplifies the management overhead.
 As an example, one can use G Suite emails or email groups to assign permissions to resources within GCP.
-This leads to interesting combinations that clearly define the responsibilities, and we benefit from heightened security because of said segregation of roles and duties.
+This leads to interesting combinations that clearly define responsibilities, and we benefit from heightened security because of said segregation of roles and duties.

 Google Cloud has a concept of [Cloud Platform Resource Hierarchy].
-This enables the operator to control and fine-grain ownership, access control, and inheritance.
+This enables the operator to control and fine-tune ownership, access control, and inheritance.
 An organization is the root node of the hierarchy.
 Then come the [folders] and the projects.
 See Figure 1.

 <p align="center">
   <img alt="gcp_org_folders_projects" title="Gcp Org Folders Projects" src="assets/images/2020_09_29_gcp_org_folders_projects.png" height="600px" style="border:0.5px solid grey">